 None of these require advertising spend.
 All of them can be started today with a text message.

-RevAnalysis asks you the 8 key questions, calculates each gap against your trade's benchmarks, and shows you the dollar value of each — free, right now.
+The free RevAnalysis quiz asks 15 questions, calculates each leak against your trade's benchmarks, and shows you your leak score and monthly dollar number -- free, right now.